-Specify the protocol and procedures for SL positioning between UEs and LMF.

 Specify signalling to NG-RAN for sidelink positioning and ranging service authorizations as needed.
 [RAN3, RAN2]

 Specify corresponding new core requirements, as well as identifying and specify the impact on the existing RAN4 specification, including RRM measurements and procedures [RAN4].